palmerr23/reflowOvenController/README.md

 ========

 ![CycleWithOverflow]
 *Display after a cylcle has been completed.
-The graph wraps around automatically.
-'Sp' is the current setpoint for te PID loop.
-In the lower line there are current heater and fan output, both in %, and the current temperature rise or drop rate.
+The blue line is the setpoint, the red line the actual temperature measured by the thermocouple.
+Note that the graph wraps around automatically.
+'Sp' is the current setpoint calculated by the PID loop.
+In the lower line there are: Current heater and fan outputs, both in percent, and the current temperature rise or drop rate in °C per second.
 The graph will draw orientation lines every 50°C up to the peak temperature set in the selected profile.*

 ![Menu]
-*The main menu can be navigated by rotating the encoder.
-Click enters the menu item or navigates to the submenu.
+*The main menu can be navigated by rotating the encoder (sic!).
+Clicking enters the menu item, or navigates to the submenu.
 Doubleclick moves up or back or exits the menu item.*

 ![FanSpeedEdit]
-*To edit a setting, click once to enter edit mode, rotate to change the value, click again to save.
-Doubleclick exits without saving.*
+*To edit a setting, click once to enter edit mode (red cursor), rotate to change the value, click again to save.
+Doubleclick will exit without saving.*

 ![MenuEditProfile]

 ![ProfileSettings]
-*These are typical profile settings.*
+*These are typical profile settings...*

 ![ProfileSettingsEdit]
 *They can be easily edited using the encoder like described above.*